mikepenzin/My-little-snippets/README.md

 // in order to enclose the singleton implementation into
 // a lexical closure and provide a public interface for getting its instance.
 ```

+## Usefull Links

+[JS the Right Way](https://jstherightway.org/) - This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.